connect-ph/web/README.md

 # Cable Operators Neutral Network Exchange for Community Transformation (CONNECT)

-Cable operator networks are a potentially powerful force that may be harnessed to narrow the digital divide in the Philippines, with their extensive service coverage and installed fiber infrastructure.
-Unfortunately, cable operators lack essential technical skills required to operate and maintain Internet-scale IP networks with multi-service capability, and so they need to transform their workforce quickly and cost-efficiently.
+Cable operator networks are a potentially powerful force that may be harnessed to to provide high-speed yet affordable Internet connectivity in underserved areas, with their extensive service coverage and installed fiber infrastructure.
+Unfortunately, cable operators lack essential technical skills necessary to operate and maintain Internet-scale IP networks with multi-service capability, and so they need to transform their workforce quickly and and their business model cost-efficiently.

 The CONNECT project is a collaborative endeavor set out by the Electrical and Electronics Engineering Institution in the University of the Philippines Diliman (UP-EEEI), Advanced Science and Technology Institute